Predicting Stellar Rotation Periods Using XGBoost: Discussion

-While the final models are characterised by a goodness of fit around \qty{98}{\percent}, there are still a few outliers with predictions varying from approximately from 50 to \qty{200}{\percent} of the actual values.
-In principle, increasing the number of training cases, controlling the errors in the measurements, and, most importantly, having a uniform distribution of training rotation periods would help to circumvent this problem and to improve the predictive power of the models.
+While the final models are characterised by a goodness of fit around \qty{96}{\percent}, there are still a few outliers with predictions varying from approximately from 50 to \qty{200}{\percent} of the actual values.
+In principle, increasing the number of training cases, controlling the errors in the measurements, and, most importantly, having a uniform distribution of training rotation periods (only possible with simulated data) would help to circumvent this problem and to improve the predictive power of the models.
 In addition, we could perform feature engineering on the original light curves to try to get a better set of predictors.

 Finally, our results are in line with those of \cite{breton2021rooster}.
-Focusing on the \qty{10}{\percent} interval-accuracy metric, the classifier created with B21 achieved comparable results, but we have to take into account the fact that our accuracy metric is an approximation to the counterpart used to assess the quality of a classification model.
+Taking into account the rotation periods in the explanatory variables, if we focus on the \qty{10}{\percent} interval-accuracy metric, the classifier created with B21 achieved comparable results.
+However, we have to take into account the fact that our accuracy metric is an approximation to the counterpart used to assess the quality of a classification model.
 In addition, we did not visually check the results, nor did we change them after testing the model.
 An important aspect to highlight is the fact that we used the \textit{hold-out method}, \ie we used an unseen-before testing set to assess the quality of the model.
 This testing set was not part of the training of the model, nor dit it participate in the CV performed to optimise the hyperparameters of the models.
 When assessing the quality of a model on a testing set, the predictive performance is typically more pessimistic than that obtained during the training with CV \citep{hastie2009elements,torgo2011data}.
 The accuracies claimed by \cite{breton2021rooster} appear to be obtained with a process that is similar to a 2-fold CV with 100 repetitions, performed on the whole data set.
 Therefore, even considering that their method is protected by the fact that they use the values of the target variable as predictors, we would expect the performance of their classifier to decrease slightly if the quality of the model were assessed on an unseen-before testing set.